Skip to main content

 Our blog on painting wooden ceilings and wall panelling also explains exactly how you can paint your finished panelling.

-- Wooden slats, cut to the right length
+• Wooden battens, cut to the correct length

-- Brush, roller and paint tray: It is best to pour the varnish or paint into the paint tray.
-Paint corners, edges and recesses with a brush and surfaces with a roller
+• Paintbrushes, roller and paint tray: It's best to pour the lacquer or paint into the paint tray.
+Use the paintbrush for corners, edges, and recesses, and the roller for the larger surfaces.

-- Ladder or small work platform: to better reach the ceiling
+• Ladder or small work platform: to help you reach the ceiling more easily.

 Step-by-step instructions for your wall panelling